openbabel/documentation/FileFormats/SVG_2D_depiction.rst

 **Scalable Vector Graphics 2D rendering of molecular structure.**

-Single molecules are displayed at a fixed scale, as in normal diagrams, but multiple molecules are displayed in a table which expands to fill the containing element, such as a browser window.
+When called from commandline or GUI or otherwise via Convert(), single molecules are displayed at a fixed scale, as in normal diagrams, but multiple molecules are displayed in a table which expands to fill the containing element, such as a browser window.
+When WriteMolecule() is called directly, without going through WriteChemObject, e.g. via OBConversion::Write(), a fixed size image by default 200 x 200px containing a single molecule is written.
+The size can be specified by the P output option.

 Multiple molecules are displayed in a grid of dimensions specified by the ``-xr`` and ``-xc`` options (number of rows and columns respectively